influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withUser(user)
 ```

-User is a SELinux user label that applies to the container.
+"User is a SELinux user label that applies to the container."

 ## obj spec.template.securityContext.windowsOptions

-WindowsSecurityContextOptions contain Windows-specific options and credentials.
+"WindowsSecurityContextOptions contain Windows-specific options and credentials."

 ### fn spec.template.securityContext.windowsOptions.withGmsaCredentialSpec